dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/data-tile.md

 2. **Exposure name.** You can learn more about how to set up exposures [here](/docs/build/exposures).

-3. **jobID.** Remember that you can select your jobId directly from the URL when looking at the relevant job in dbt Cloud.
+3. **Job iD.** Remember that you can select your job ID directly from the URL when looking at the relevant job in dbt Cloud.

 You can insert these three fields into the following iFrame, and then embed it **anywhere that you can embed an iFrame**: